BrentPease1/pease-lab/content/sounds/hero.md

 active: true # turn on/off
 # ...
 Put Your Section Options Here (title etc.) ...

-title = "Volunteer with Sounds of Nature"
+title: "Volunteer with Sounds of Nature"

 # Hero image (optional).
 Enter filename of an image in the assets/media/ folder.
 hero_media: "field_photo.jpg"